Groom's Cakes at New Orleans Weddings

 College teams are well represented too, like this Ole' Miss Rebels football field at Hotel Mazarin.

-Sometimes a groom's allegiances can be divided among his favorite college and pro teams.
+Sometimes a groom's allegiances can be divided among his favorite college and pro teams, or among different sports, resulting in some mashups.
 Of course, combination Saints and LSU cakes are a common sight.

-Or how about the New Orleans Saints, LSU, and the New York Yankees all one one cake!
+Or how about the New Orleans Saints, LSU, and the New York Yankees combined into one cake!

 And kickball, with the Saints and Ole Miss also included as "bases" on the field.